 emergency and care communication management systems deployed across senior living, outpatient medical buildings, schools, universities, and multi-story properties.

-Cornell Emergency Communication Systems Save Lives and Improve Efficiency
+Wired and Wireless Communication to Save Lives and Improve Care

 Reliable communication is essential in emergency situations, such as when a patient or resident suspects a heart attack, has fallen, or is unable to evacuate the building due to limited mobility.
 Our state-of the art systems give patients or residents and their families peace of mind knowing a caregiver is on hand at the push of a button.
 These intuitive systems are easy to use for both patients and staff.

 Inform Wireless - Help is more than Pendants, Lights and Pagers